 Students should print the Checklist so they can keep track of things they need to do before Kickstart, Launch, and classes.
 We also have suggestion on what to bring to Kickstart for both students and parents.

-Step 6: Do your Summer Reading Assignment and Prepare for August Launch Week
+Step 6: Prepare for Spring [January] Launch Week

 UIS is now a Tobacco-Free campus as mandated by the State of Illinois.